Assisting North Carolina pharmacists in advancing their practice

 These programs offer a defined number of ACPE continuing education credits to Pharmacists and Pharmacy Technicians in various formats.
 This includes live, online, distance, home study, seminar and conference program options.
 Our list of available programs and registration is provided on our Learning Express CE portal.

 These educational programs promote pharmaceutical care within interprofessional collaborative practices, and include Immunization Delivery, Diabetes Care, Medication Therapy Management, and Mental Health First Aid among others.
 Most include Pharmacy continuing education credit hours as well as a certificate.
-Upcoming programs and registration is provided on our Learning Express CE portal.
+Upcoming programs and registration can be found in our Learning Express CE portal.

 Joint Sponsorship and Accreditation